 Please pray for:

-Hope Redefined staff and leadership.
+- Hope Redefined staff and leadership.
 We are growing and it is exciting to bring new hands and feet into this work with us.
 Please pray for wisdom and guidance as we bring on new support.
-Please pray for protection around our homes — the enemy is not fond of the work that is being done in the hearts of women touched by the ministry.
+Please pray for protection around our health and our homes — the enemy is not fond of the work that is being done in the hearts of women touched by the ministry.

 An email from four October 2022 retreat participants: